MirkaIvanova/newman-reporter-cli-nocolor/README.md

 ##### newman-reporter-cli-nocolor

-This is a port of the original [newman cli reporter](https://github.com/postmanlabs/newman) but colors removed.
+This is a port of the original [newman cli reporter](https://github.com/postmanlabs/newman) but with colors removed.